scqcasc/SteamOnFedora/README.md

 I attribute Windows' slight edge in score to propriatary drivers.
 Linux's FPS were slightly higher (55.4) than Windows' (54.7).
 For either metric the difference is negligeable.

 So why the dramatic improvement in a nine year old Windows game running through the Proton emulator?
 Hmmm.
 Some interesting things going on in that Proton layer I feel.
+There are details about Proton available here: https://github.com/ValveSoftware/Proton.
+There are options available that can help performance of some games.
+So far I've not had reason to dive into these, but good to know they exist.

+Other games I've played so far.
+I have used both keyboard and an Xbox controller with these.
+I prefer the keyboard but Stray in particular needs a controller.
+* Stray
+* High On Life
+* Cyberpunk 2077
+* Atomic Heart